FeloStore/Console/SECURITY.md

 ## Supported Versions

-Only the latest version of parcelo is supported.
+Only the latest version of Console is supported.

 ## Reporting a vulnerability

-If you have a vulnerability to report, please email <security@accrescent.app> or DM Logan Magee on Matrix @lberrymage:matrix.org if you want end-to-end encryption.
+If you have a vulnerability to report, please email <security@FeloStore.app> or DM Logan Magee on Matrix @lberrymage:matrix.org if you want end-to-end encryption.